 The interesting fact is that almost half of the aluminum cans in the world are already recycled.
 That is more than 105 million cans per year.
 The sad part is that globally more than 7 billion aluminum cans are produced and consumed every year, and out of that, such a small percentage of cans are recycled.

-105 million cans have enough aluminum to make more than 70,000 Boeing 737 planes.
-Another positive impact of aluminum can recycling is that you help in avoiding mining process.
+One hundred five million cans have enough aluminum to make more than 70,000 Boeing 737 planes.
+Another positive impact of aluminum can recycle is that you help in avoiding the mining process.
 Mining is not only hazardous to the miners, but it is one of the biggest imparters of environmental degradation.

 Other positive impacts include the save in the consumption of energy while making these cans.
 Also, our landfills are prevented from filling up if the aluminum cans are recycled.
 Many people also invest in aluminum art, building benches, homes for the homeless, and various structures that contribute to city art.
 The environmental impact is less, and the economic factors make aluminum can recycling an excellent and lucrative side hustle.

 The best fact is that aluminum never loses its qualities, and hence it can be recycled forever.
 So, next time when you sip that cola remembers that you can earn so much more from that can than just the taste.
 What are you waiting for?
 START COLLECTING THOSE CANS!